Wednesday, December 31, 2008

 Trucker's Home Away from Home

+This is a quilt I made for my brother-in-law Jim who is a truck driver.
+Though he gets to come home on the weekend, he often spends the night in his truck during the week.
 I collected all the flannels I had for it.
 Most of them were old fashioned checks - the type you would see in a flannel shirt - and a few very different.
 I cut them all in 8" squares and sewed them together.
 And, what was left over was pieced for the back.
 This is the first and so far only quilt I have machine quilted myself!

 Subscribe to:

-Posts (Atom)
+Comments (Atom)